kollokollo/MQTT-Hyperdash/README.md

 #### hyperdash

 hyperdash runs a panel/dashboard, which has been defined in a dash file.
-It opens a window, draws all elements updates with each new topic message and takes user input with the mouse to manipulate topics contents.
+It opens a window, draws all elements, updates with each new topic message and takes user input with the mouse to manipulate topics contents.

 ![Smart Home Dashboard](screenshots/Haussteuerung.png)